 The book Real World Kanban by Mattias Skarin provides four case studies where kanban is used to visualize, provide insight and improve product development.
-InfoQ interviewed Skarin about the essence of kanban and lean, why flexibility in organizations is needed, doing continuous improvement, how visualization can help to understand problems, and advice on how to get started with kanban.

 The book Save our Scrum provides advice for teams to implement Scrum.
 It explores what teams that are having difficulties doing Scrum can do to get out of trouble find better ways to use Scrum.